Přerov: Sport

+The city's association football club is 1.
+FC Viktorie Přerov.
+It plays in lower amateur tiers.

+Tenis Přerov is a tennis club founded in 1899.
+Many notable players played for the club, e.g. Libor Pimek, Karel Nováček, Jaroslav Navrátil, Jana Novotná, Ctislav Doseděl, Jaroslav Pospíšil and Lukáš Rosol.

+Auto Klub Přerov is dedicated to motor sports.
+There is an autocross track in the city, which regularly hosts the national autocross championship.
+The auto club also operates a motocross track that hosted several national championships between 1961 and 1974.
+There used to be also a motorcycle speedway track in the city and hosted a final round of the Czechoslovak Individual Speedway Championship in 1958, 1959 and 1967.

 Sights

 The historic town centre is formed by Horní Square and its immediate surroundings, delimited by the preserved town walls.
 Horní Square is lined by Renaissance burgher houses.
 The most valuable house is the so-called Corvinus' House from 1570, with a preserved Renaissance portal.

 The landmark of the square in the Přerov Castle.
 The Renaissance castle has preserved Gothic core and stone elements from the original fortress.
 Today it houses the Comenius Museum, founded in 1887.

 There is five church buildings in Přerov.
 The oldest is the parish Church of Saint Lawrence from 1725–1732.

 Mammoth Hunters Memorial in Předmostí is an exhibition pavilion, which presents this archeological site and its discoveries.